ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Approve registration
    * Reports
 5. A Super Admin can access all features.
-1. If a user is not authorized to access a feature, the system notifies the user by a message.
+1. If an operator is not authorized to access a feature, the system notifies the operator by a message.

 [**Link to design for Login**](/mosip/mosip/tree/master/docs/design/registration/registration-login.md)